core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

   If the used COSE library adheres to the mandate in {{Section 6 of RFC9459}}, then a Group OSCORE implementation requires that the COSE library supports using the Group Encryption Algorithm without taking AAD as input.

-* For many constrained IoT devices it is problematic to support more than one signature algorithm.
+* For many constrained IoT devices, it is problematic to support more than one signature algorithm.
 Existing devices can be expected to support either EdDSA or ECDSA.
 In order to enable as much interoperability as we can reasonably achieve, the following applies with respect to the Signature Algorithm (see {{ssec-common-context-cs-alg}}).

    Less constrained endpoints SHOULD implement both: the EdDSA signature algorithm together with the elliptic curve Ed25519 {{RFC8032}}; and the ECDSA signature algorithm together with the elliptic curve P-256.